- Retail floor/aisles

 The following businesses are exempt from the by-law?

-Who doesn’t need to wear a face covering?
+Who doesn’t need to wear a mask?

 The by-law also provides an exemption for employees working in areas not accessible by the public, and for police, fire and paramedics during the course of an emergency call.